zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/loop/README.md

 repeat
 ```

-to keep asking for an input till the user enters a numeric value.
+to keep asking for an input until the user enters a numeric value.